-The Basics
+The Basics of the MIND Diet

-The MIND diet (or "Mediterranean-DASH diet intervention for neurological delay") combines aspects from both the Mediterranean and DASH diets.
-These diets are generally recommended for overall health, and incorporating foods from each has been shown to particularly benefit brain health.
+The MIND diet (or Mediterranean-DASH diet intervention for Neurological Delay) combines components from two existing diets that are generally recommended for overall health: the Mediterranean Diet and the DASH diet.
+The MIND approach incorporates foods from each that have been shown to be particularly beneficial for brain health.

-Foods emphasized on the MIND diet include whole grains, berries, vegetables (especially leafy greens), olive oil, poultry, and fish.
+Foods emphasized on the MIND diet include whole grains, berries, green, leafy vegetables, other vegetables, olive oil, poultry and fish.